 If you haven’t opened an RESP yet, apply today!
 CST Spark makes it easy to open your plan, make changes to it, or ask us any questions from the comfort of, well, anywhere.
 You can’t know what your child’s future path will look like, but you can know for certain that you’ll never regret opening an RESP to make that path a little smoother.

-Bright Plan is sold by prospectus.
+CST Spark Education Portfolios is sold by prospectus.

 You just learned about: